Man and Machine: UK shoppers ready for completely automated purchases in 2 years

-Research by Salmon has found that a huge proportion of UK consumers are ready for the next stage in digital retail: automated purchases made by connected devices, termed Programmatic Commerce ™.
+Research by Salmon, a Wunderman Commerce Company, has found that a huge proportion of UK consumers are ready for the next stage in digital retail: automated purchases made by connected devices, termed Programmatic Commerce ™.
 A survey of more than 2,000 UK consumers, conducted by global ecommerce consultancy Salmon, found more than half of respondents (57%) will be ready within two years to use a system that orders items automatically, with 13% being ready for this now.

 Programmatic Commerce involves internet-enabled devices making smart purchasing decisions based on owners’ predefined preferences.
 For example, a coffee machine might re-order the owner’s favourite coffee when supplies run low with the shopper simply entering price limits, preferred brands and other options into the system on initial set-up.
 Programmatic Commerce represents the next era in digital shopping using connected devices, which has already been signalled with the UK launch of Amazon Dash.

 The research suggests that shoppers recognise the great potential of smart technology for their retail experience.
 Consumers already use digital channels – from online shopping to mobile – nine times a week on average, with over half (53%) citing the main advantage as being that tech has “made the shopping process easier and more convenient.”
 Shoppers see the same potential gains in automated purchases, naming time-saved (37%), convenience (25%) and money saved through automatic selection of the cheapest products (37%) as the main possible advantages.